mmallicoat/kaggle-house-prices/reports/kaggle-house-prices.rst

 cross-validation (CV) datasets.
-Having a CV dataset lets you compare the performance of models on out-of-sample data, thereby avoiding overfitting and getting a more accurate estimate of its perfomrance.
+Having a CV dataset lets you compare the performance of models on out-of-sample data, thereby avoiding overfitting and getting a more accurate estimate of its performance.
 I randomly partitioned the labeled dataset into the training and CV datasets, since I do not know if there is some order to how they are presented in the file Kaggle provides which might bias my model.